SamP20/podmesh/README.md

 To run the non-podman tests:

-2. Build the `Containerfile.dev` image with `podman build -t podmesh-test -f Containerfile.dev`
+2. Build the `Containerfile.dev` image with `podman build -t podmesh-test -f Containerfile.dev`.
+This only needs doing once
-3. Run the non-podman tests with `podman run -it --rm podmesh-test pytest tests/` (TODO add test markers)
+3. Run the non-podman tests with `podman run --privileged -it --rm -v ./:/src/:rw podmesh-test pytest tests/` (TODO add test markers)

 The podman tests can be run locally.
 This will create a few containers during the test, but they should be cleaned up by the end.
 To run these: